blakej115/epicwind-ui/src/data/intro/theming.md

 ### Recommended Folder Structure

 While this folder structure is not required, it is recommended.
 You are free to use any folder structure you like.

+Note that Epicwind UI does not have any built in base styling, as Tailwind's defaults are great in this regard.

 <!-- prettier-ignore -->
 ```plaintext